 We mentioned before that property views are especially useful on non-textual artefacts, such as diagrams.
 This is also the use case that has driven this contribution.
 Below you see the Eclipse Theia property view filled from the selection of a GLSP diagram.
 In this case, the data provider retrieves all properties of the selected element and passes a JSON object to the widget.
 The property widget is based on JSON forms and generic.
 This means it can display and modify any JSON object.
 Thereby, you get a first version for any element in your diagram for free.
 Of course you can still customize it, e.g. by replacing the controls for specific properties.
 We will provide more details about the JSON Forms property renderer in a follow up article.
 Please follow us on Twitter if you want to be notified.

 The property view is a simple, but powerful addition to the Eclipse Theia platform.
 It is an important UI piece for many domain-specific tools, including diagram editors.
 This is one of the strengths of Eclipse Theia.
 Since it has a more flexible architecture compared to VS Code, it is easier to build something that deviates from the classic (and great) code-centric UX.
 This includes domain-specific tools such as the coffee editor example provided by EMF.cloud.
-Details and the sources of the property view can be found here.
+Details and the sources of the property view can be found on github.

 In case you want to build a web-based tool based on VS Code or Eclipse Theia or you want to extend the platforms with generic features your project requires, EclipseSource provides support, consulting and implementation services for you.
 This includes web-based tools, but of course also desktop-based tools and migration projects.